TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

    offered by the extension (see appendix B, "Configuration of Frontend Plugins").

 :file:`ext_tables.php`
-   In this file there is the TCA configuration and the configuration for the backend.
+   In this file you will put configuration regarding the backend.
    For more see appendix B, "Configuration of Frontend Plugins".

 :file:`ext_tables.sql`
    This is a file with SQL commands for the definition of the database tables.